-Focusing on their passion for Entertainment, Lifestyle, Self-Improvement, and Food, along with celebrity biographies and tell-all books from the entertainment industry.
+DTLA Publishing is focused on a passion for Entertainment, Lifestyle, Self-Improvement, along with celebrity biographies and tell-all books from the entertainment industry.
 DTLA Publishing connects readers with unique stories and ideas, and publish thoughtful, entertaining, and inspiring books.

 The publishing house connects readers with unique stories and ideas.
 DTLA Publishing is always looking for new and interesting books.